Gino Bibbi: Final fifty years

 Gino Bibby lived out the second half of his life in relative obscurity.
 In 1948 he returned with his wife and two sons to his homebase in the Carrara region, resuming friendships with some of the surviving comrades to whom he had been close before being driven into exile.
 His experiences in Italy and Spain during the 1930s had left him implacably hostile to "international communism", seen by many after 1945 across western and central Europe as a poorly disguised surrogate for Stalin's still unquenched imperial ambitions.
 Bibbi's priorities were both his work as an engineer and political work behind the scenes in the anarchist movement.
 He was deeply critical of the Carrara branch of the Italian Anarchist Federation, believing them to have become bizarrely subordinated to the policies of the PCI (Italian Communist Party).
-Many years later an interview was made public in Bibbi recalled his return to Europe in 1948: "...
+Many years later an interview was made public in which Bibbi recalled his return to Europe in 1948: "...
 I was surprised that Italy had been turned communist.
 What was considered as 'red fascism' had taken over in Italy".

 During the second week in December 1950 Bibbi took part in the FAI congress at Ancona as part of a three-man delegation from the Carrara branch.
 The other two were Ugo Mazzucchelli and a man called Giuseppe Raffaelli.
 He was in attendance again in May 1951 at the National Convention for Political Victims at Bologna.
 The early 1950s was a period during which he re-embraced some of the most powerful friendships he had made in Spain, notably with Romualdo Del Papa and Randolfo Pacciardi.
 Pacciardi, who was a member of the post-war Italian government between 1948 and 1953, was something of a political soulmate.
 In particular, their experiences in Spain had left them with an enduring shared mistrust of the Italy's well-funded and unfailingly slick Communist Party.